Beyond Meat Inc. (BYND) Shares Up Despite Recent Market Volatility

 BYND’s Market Performance

-BYND stock saw an increase of 10.79% in the past week, with a monthly gain of 30.19% and a quarterly increase of -18.42%.
-The volatility ratio for the week is 6.59%, and the volatility levels for the last 30 days are 8.89% for Beyond Meat Inc. (BYND).
-The simple moving average for the past 20 days is 7.23% for BYND’s stock, with a -8.61% simple moving average for the past 200 days.
+BYND stock saw an increase of 17.26% in the past week, with a monthly gain of 41.45% and a quarterly increase of -0.72%.
+The volatility ratio for the week is 7.69%, and the volatility levels for the last 30 days are 9.53% for Beyond Meat Inc. (BYND).
+The simple moving average for the last 20 days is 17.53% for BYND’s stock, with a simple moving average of 5.77% for the last 200 days.

 Analysts’ Opinion of BYND